Awabkhaled/odoo_api_serializer/README.md

 ## Contributing

 Contributions are welcome!
-Please ensure all code follows Odoo coding standards and includes appropriate validation tests.
+Please ensure all code follows Odoo, and python coding standards.

 ## Support

-For issues and questions, please refer to the module documentation or contact the development team 'https://github.com/Awabkhaled'.
+For issues and questions, please refer to the module documentation or contact the development team at https://github.com/Awabkhaled